Cosmogramma: Composition

 Compared to earlier releases, which were primarily based on electronic and digital mediums, Cosmogramma marks a change for Flying Lotus.
 He started to use live performances, including harp, bass, strings, live drums, saxophone, keyboard and trumpet.
 However, he also used a laptop, a sampler and a drum machine to produce and to manipulate samples.

-Cosmogramma is described as electronica, experimental, left-field hip hop, nu jazz, psychedelic hip hop and IDM.
+Cosmogramma is described as electronica, experimental, experimental hip hop, nu jazz, psychedelic hip hop and IDM.
 The album includes elements of ambient, chiptune, digital glitch, dubstep, drum and bass, free jazz, house, P-Funk, soul and techno.

-Cosmogramma has a dense, Afrofuturist and maximalist style.
+The album is considered to have a dense, Afrofuturist and maximalist style.
 It is multi-layered and subtly orchestral, with variations in depth and timbre, and production techniques such as ducking, pumping, real inputting and tempo misalignment.
 The album drew comparisons with DJ Shadow's Endtroducing.

-Concept

 Cosmogramma was conceived by Ellison as a "map of the universe" and a "space opera", fusing 20th- and 21st- century music.
 It was inspired by lucid dreaming, out-of-body experiences and daydreams, as well as psychoactive drugs like mescaline and DMT.
 The first two themes were also featured on his next album, Until the Quiet Comes.

-Songs
+Tracks

 "Clock Catcher" has fast, "fierce, off-kilter" hi-hats.
 "Pickled!" was described as a "basstronica odyssey".
 "Nose Art" combines "raygun squiggles" and "grinding mechanical noises", with "woozy", "symphonic" synths.
 "Intro//A Cosmic Drama" has "cinematic depth".
 "Zodiac Shit" has a "heavy, loping" bass thump, vintage synths, syncopated drum solos, and "spooky" strings.
 "Computer Face//Pure Being" is a "track of almost heavy metal proportions". "...And the World Laughs with You" is a glitchy song, with Yorke's vocals chopped and resampled.
 "Arkestry" is a jazz composition, which was compared to Sun Ra.

 "Mmmhmm" has a main melody with "a breezy tropical air" and a "machine-like" beat.
 Its outro contains a transition to "Do the Astral Plane", a "Theo Parrish–styled" house song which features "spaced-out" scat singing from Thundercat.
 The distorted vocal samples and arrangement of "Satelllliiiiiiite" were compared to Burial; the song leads to "German Haircut", which features a "jazzy octave" bass and "sax 'n' drums noodling".
 "Recoiled" was described as a collision of "Whinnying Baltimore, helium-vocalled UK hardcore and harp".
 "Dance of the Pseudo Nymph" is a "funky" dubstep song.
-The "percolating" strings of "Drips//Auntie's Harp", which samples Alice Coltrane's harp on "Blue Nile" from her album Ptah, the El Daoud, lead into "Table Tennis", which contains Laura Darlington's "breathy", "Astrud Gilberto-esque" vocals.
+The "percolating" strings of "Drips//Auntie's Harp" lead into "Table Tennis", which contains Laura Darlington's "breathy", "Astrud Gilberto-esque" vocals.
 The last track, "Galaxy in Janaki", has horn stabs, strings, "stuttering" rimshots and "rapid-fire" bass scales.

-Artwork

-The artwork is an excerpt of Codex Tor, a series of books of compiled illustrations by Leigh McCloskey, Ellison's art mentor.
-It features "lots of circles and intricate lines, matching Flying Lotus' throbbing, more-is-more music".
-Warp also released other versions of the cover art.